cacophony-wj/LeS/TROUBLESHOOTING.md

   - [The Civil War questline is horribly fucked up.
 I can't complete the Battle(s) of Whiterun / Solitude / Windhelm.
 People are inverting backwards off the ground.
 Enemies don't stop spawning.
 There's no Ulfric/Tullius!](#the-civil-war-questline-is-horribly-fucked-up-i-cant-complete-the-battles-of-whiterun--solitude--windhelm-people-are-inverting-backwards-off-the-ground-enemies-dont-stop-spawning-theres-no-ulfrictullius)
 - [Technical](#technical)
   - [I'm randomly crashing!](#im-randomly-crashing)
+  - [I have problems with the camera!
+Flickering, weird 1st person body clipping!
+Can't switch to 3rd person!(#i-have-problems-with-the-camera-flickering-weird-1st-person-body-clipping-can't-switch-to-3rd-person)
   - [My performance is really terrible, low FPS, input lag during combat!](#my-performance-is-really-terrible-low-fps-input-lag-during-combat)
   - [I have a bug that's not in this list.](#i-have-a-bug-thats-not-in-this-list)
   - [I added a mod and something weird happened.](#i-added-a-mod-and-something-weird-happened)